jonallengriffin/b2gautomation/b2gautomation/devices/README.txt

 on your device.

 Galaxy-S2: uses adb and heimdall
-Nexus-S: uses adb and fastboot
+Nexus-S or Otoro: uses adb and fastboot

 The flash script works best on linux, but you may be able to use it on other operating systems by installing adb and heimdall or fastboot using